kaipak/puppet-boinc/README.md

 ## Setup

 ### Beginning with boinc
 `include boinc` should be enough to get you started.
 This will install boinc and boinc-mgr on your system with no configuration.
-A more useful configruation with a project and account would look like:
+A more useful configuration with a project and account would look like:

 ```puppet
 class { 'boinc':